Đurđevac

 Đurđevac is a town in the Koprivnica-Križevci County in Croatia.

 History

 Until 1918, Đurđevac (named Militär Sanct Georgen before 1850) was part of the Austrian monarchy (Kingdom of Croatia-Slavonia after the compromise of 1867), in the Croatian Military Frontier, under the WARASDIN-ST. GEORGENER Regiment N°VI.
 In the late 19th century and early 20th century, Đurđevac was a district capital in the Bjelovar-Križevci County of the Kingdom.

+Climate

+Since records began in 1960, the highest temperature recorded at the local weather station was 38.6 C, on 10 August 2017.
+The coldest temperature was -28.3 C, on 16 January 1963.

 Economy

-Population
+Demographics

-According to the 2011 census, there are a total of 8,264 inhabitants in the municipality, in the following settlements:
+According to the 2021 census, there are a total of 7,378 inhabitants in the municipality, in the following settlements: